Speedygeek/ZendeskApi_v2/README.md

 This is a full c# wrapper for ZenDesk's api v2. http://developer.zendesk.com/documentation/rest_api/introduction.html

-Here are some examples of things you might want to do:
+Here are some examples of things you might want to do, but for even more examples check out the "Tests" folder above.
+Everything is tested so so there are plenty of examples!

 Creating a ticket:
 --------------